-Increased communication with Toronto, however, brought about by the rail line and enhanced by the telegraph, telephone and automobile eventually diminished the industrial role of the villages in the Township after the turn of the century.
+Increased communication with Toronto, however, brought about by the rail line and enhanced by the telegraph, telephone and automobile eventually diminished the industrial role of the villages in the Township of Markham after the turn of the century.

 Local industries were simply unable to compete with the larger suppliers in the city.
-As a result, Markham, once hailed as the "Birmingham of Canada", returned to being a quietly productive agricultural community.
+As a result, Markham, once hailed as the Birmingham of Canada, returned to being a quietly productive agricultural community.

 After World War II, Markham began to feel the effects of urban encroachment from Toronto.
 Heavily industrialized by the war effort and experiencing a postwar baby boom unlike any other in history, the township became a magnet for waves of new immigrants from all over the world.
-In 1971, the Regional Municipality of York was established by the Province of Ontario and a large portion of the former township was incorporated into the Town of Markham.
-The opening of Highway 404 in the mid-1970s further accelerated the area's urban development.
+In 1971, The Regional Municipality of York was established by the Province of Ontario and a large portion of the former township was incorporated into the Town of Markham.